 Dog parks are rife in London, since it truly is a city of dog lovers, and the city is actually forty seven percent ‘green spaces’, so there’s plenty of choice for where to take your canine companion out on a walk.
+Download the GetOutside app, navigate to map view (top right) and you'll see all the green spaces near you.

 If your pup enjoys a good bit of history - or you do, and your four-legged friend is just along for the ride - then Greenwich Park is an amazing place to go.